garden-io/garden/docs/reference/template-strings/modules.md

 ### `${parent.*}`

-Information about the parent module (if the module is a submodule, e.g. generated in a templated module).
+Information about the config parent, if any (usually a template, if applicable).

 | Type     |
 | -------- |